-Other Name(s): Early Black Wattle, Green Wattle.
+Other Name(s): The trees themselves are also known as Early Black Wattle, or Green Wattle.

 Region: Australia & Oceana